-There are over 60,000 medical marijuana patients and over 2 million adult users in MA, and the market is expected to grow to over \$1 billion by 2020.
-With around 30 recreational dispensaries authorized to commence operation, Major Bloom intends to target experienced buyers.
-People who purchase marijuana have faced unreliable sources, poor quality, and an undesirable point of sale environment.
+There are over 3 million adult users in MA, and the market sales are expected to grow to over \$1 billion.
+With approximately 50 recreational dispensaries open, Major Bloom has targeted the legacy (experienced) buyer in the market.
+People who purchase marijuana have faced unreliable sources, poor quality, and an undesirable point of sales environment.
 Our business exemplifies differentiation through the commitment to improving previously harmed environments & communities in which we operate.
-Major Bloom is championing marijuana transparency with authenticity, education, and cultural storytelling which emotionally connects with people.
+Major Bloom is championing marijuana transparency through authenticity developed in the marijuana culture, telling stories that inspire people to do good.

-2. Team Overview
+Team Overview:

-I. LAURY C. LUCIEN: Co-Founder & Chief Executive Officer
+LAURY C. LUCIEN: Chief Executive Officer

-Laury is a Boston business attorney with experience in mergers and acquisitions within the healthcare and life sciences fields.
-She is an expert in Healthcare and Cannabis business licensing.
-She is also a cannabis law professor, speaker, and martial arts instructor.
+Boston business attorney with expertise in acquisition and mergers within healthcare and life sciences fields.
+Healthcare and Cannabis experience in complex licensing processes.
+Cannabis professor (Suffolk University), cannabis speaker, & martial arts instructor.

-II.
-ULYSSES J. YOUNGBLOOD: Co-Founder & President
+ULYSSES J. YOUNGBLOOD: President & Chief Innovation Officer

-Ulysses has over 10 years of experience in sales, operations, and marketing leadership.
-He has experience in management of up to 25 direct reports and overseeing 12 retail properties that generate \$1M in sales.
-He holds an MBA from Northeastern University and participates in their Entrepreneur program.
+10+ years in sales, operations, and marketing leadership.
+Up to 25 direct reports, overseeing 12 retail properties generating \$1M in sales.
+MBA from Northeastern University and a professor of Entrepreneur & Cannabis at Clark University.